Exams and Proctors

 - Let your proctor know the type of exam is to be given.
 If the exam is computerized, the arrangements need to be confirmed with your instructor before information will be sent to the proctor.

-- Submit the proctor information form to eLearning Centre as soon as possible or a least two weeks prior to your exam date.
+- Submit the proctor information form to the Studio as soon as possible or a least two weeks prior to your exam date.

 - If you need to switch to a new proctor or/and exams’ dates, you will need to resubmit the proctor form.